awslabs/aws-well-architected-labs/content/Sustainability/100_labs/100_migrate_services_to_graviton/100_migrate_rds_to_graviton/_index.md

 * Almost zero effort migration from X86
 * Supported for RDS databases MySQL, PostgreSQL, MariaDB and for Amazon Aurora
 * Not currently supported for commercial databases Oracle and SQL Server

+Running your database on AWS Graviton is only one way of improving sustainability for RDS, for other options see [this blog post](https://aws.amazon.com/blogs/architecture/optimizing-your-aws-infrastructure-for-sustainability-part-iv-databases/)

 ## Goals
 At the end of this lab you will: